 In today’s society, it is not uncommon to find men who lack basic life skills.
-It is unfortunate that throughout their youth, they have missed valuable teachings that helped shape men to become strong, responsible, and independent individuals.
+It is unfortunate that throughout their youth, they have missed valuable teachings that help shape men to become strong, responsible, and independent individuals.
 In a society that is constantly changing, having life skills is an essential part of being able to meet the challenges of everyday life.

 Life skills help young men find new ways of thinking and problem solving.
-It helps them to recognize the impact of their behavior, and teaches them to take responsibility for their actions.
+It helps them to recognize the impact of their behavior and teaches them to take responsibility for their actions.
 It builds confidence in both spoken skills, group collaboration, and cooperation.
 The outcomes are phenomenal for young men who learn these valuable skills.

 These skills include learning how to iron, tie a tie, sew a button, wash clothes, wash dishes, budget, properly complete a job application, table etiquette, effective communication, how to be gentlemen, the importance of dress, importance of credit, voting process, how to make reservations, and the list goes on.